 NCOLCTL is also involved in the following on-going activities:

 The National Council of Less Commonly Taught Languages (NCOLCTL) was inaugurated during the 4th Annual Conference of the Less Commonly Taught Languages held at the National Foreign Language Center on May 18, 1990.
 Eleven organizations formed the founding members of NCOLCTL.
 Since its founding NCOLCTL has been engaged in a variety of activities designed to strengthen the teaching and learning of less commonly taught languages in the United States.
-Below is a brief summary of the Council's main accomplishments organized by the following categories:

 First Annual Assembly, May 1990